Loki-Hornsby/Universal-Mod-Engine/README.md

 Thank you [Gorzon](https://github.com/Gorzon38)!

 # Usage
-_Note: always be carefull when downloading executable files over the internet - they could be malicious - it's best to build the project manually and read any `.csproj` files located in the project to understand what is being packaged in the executable file_
+- _Note: always be carefull when downloading executable files over the internet - they could be malicious - it's best to build the project manually and read any `.csproj` files located in the project to understand what is being packaged in the executable file_
+- _Before usage please make sure to read the disclaimer featured below._
 ### Clone source
 To clone the source download this github repositry, unzip it to your desired location, then run `BROMODS.exe` which can be located at `.\BroforceModSoftware\bin\Debug\netcoreapp3.1\`
 ### Use recent release